RADAR-base/RADAR-IoT/data/kotlin/data-uploader/README.md

 An example file can be found in [radar_iot_config.yaml](./radar_iot_config.yaml.template).

 ## Usage
-This can be run as a normal jvm application by running the main class `org.radarbase.iot.DataUploaderApplication.kt`
+This can be run as a normal jvm application by running the main class `org.radarbase.iot.DataUploaderApplication.kt` or using gradle wrapper with `./gradlew run`.

 ## Docker